TheBot-Lab/TalkToMeBot/developmentGuide.md

-This part of the documentation was created using/coping the
+This part of the documentation was created using/coping (and editing, making changes to) the

 [contribution guide of FCC:](https://github.com/FreeCodeCamp/FreeCodeCamp/blob/staging/CONTRIBUTING.md)